Last Updated on June 8, 2021 by Martin

 Cardio vs. Strength Training

-Cardio alone does burn a lot of calories while you are doing but does not burn extra calories as an afterburn.
+Cardio alone does burn many calories while you are doing it but does not burn extra calories as an afterburn.

 It does not improve your metabolic rate.
 You will have to increase the time you spend doing cardio with time, keeping losing weight.